surfergrl/sgs-gift-guide/README.md

 The application is currently deployed at https://surfergrl.github.io/sgs-gift-guide/

-The gift guide will eventually be live on the [Surfergrl.co.uk](http://surfergrl.co.uk) website
+The gift guide will eventually be live on the [Surfergrl.co.uk](http://surfergrl.co.uk) website on a dedicated page https://surfergrl.co.uk/gift-guide

 Within the main site I looked at presenting the Guide